📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution IITK hosted the in person workshop and facilitated key discussions with all levels of management and researchers to enable all avenues for future collaborations to be explored.
 In particular, pathways from concept to commercialization were discussed as well as real-time clinical feedback opportunities for computational research.
 This collaboration effort will leverage key infrastructure investments ongoing at IITK in medical technology and healthcare.

-Impact - Two workshops (one online, one in person). - An outline for knowledge exchange through online training program and research seminars. - Grant application strategy for a joint venture in this theme of cardiovascular and respiratory health.
+Impact - Three workshops (one online, two in person). - An outline for knowledge exchange through online training program and research seminars. - Grant application strategy for a joint venture in this theme of cardiovascular and respiratory health. - An official collaboration agreement was signed to allow exchange of researchers.

 Start Year 2022